Tomas-J-Gonzalez/tg/content/newsletter/_index.md

 # Newsletter Archive

 Welcome to my newsletter archive.
-Here you'll find my thoughts on design, development, and the web.
+Here you'll find my thoughts on design, technology and the web.

 ## Latest Issues